-Bosnia and Herzegovina (BiH) allows permitted import of genetically engineered (GE) products based on the 2009 Law on "Genetically Modified Organisms" ("GMOs") and its pertaining bylaws.
+Bosnia and Herzegovina (BiH) allows permitted import of genetically engineered (GE) products based on the 2009 "Law on Genetically Modified Organisms" ("GMOs") and its pertaining bylaws.
 To date, the first and only GE product approved for import is GE soybean meal for feed.
 BiH's anti-GE border practices, which include random testing, can occasionally influence commercial imports of grains.
 Knowledge about agricultural biotechnology is still very limited, even among scientists and agricultural officials.
 The policy makers and farmers' main concern is that the country's export markets could be threatened if GE production were allowed in the country.

-Executive Summary:
+Executive Summary

 Bosnia and Herzegovina (BiH) imports approximately two-thirds of its overall food needs.
-Its principal trading partners are neighboring countries such as Croatia, Serbia, and European Union (EU) countries.
-Imports of U.S. agro-food products have been limited and mainly consist of bulk commodities and some intermediate products (animal/vegetable fats and oils, nuts and fruits).
+Agri-food imports in 2021 totaled \$2.1 billion and exports only 552.6 million.
+Its principal trading partners are neighboring countries such as Serbia and European Union (EU) countries.

+In 2021, total U.S. agri-food export to BiH was valued at \$15.5 million (0.7 percent share of BiH's total agri-food imports from the world) and consisted of whey protein powder, tree nuts and dried fruits, alcohol, and seafood.
 Although there has not been much trade between BiH and the United States, reservations towards U.S.-origin foods appear to have increased over the last ten years.
 Generally, these impressions seem to be tied to fears about genetically engineered (GE) foods, seeds, and feed.